marioc8/simple-terminal/README.md

 - st-newterm-0.8.2.diff
 ```
 This patch allows you to spawn a new st terminal using Ctrl-Shift-Return.
-t will have the same CWD (current working directory) as the original st instance.
+It will have the same CWD (current working directory) as the original st instance.
 ```

 - st-openclipboard-20190202-0.8.1.diff